 - Provide a voice for stories of triumph over Crohn’s and Colitis

-- Create more awareness for safer, cost-effective, and more clinically-effective alternative treatments
+- Create more awareness for safer, cheaper, and more effective alternative treatments

 Crohn’s disease and Ulcerative Colitis are two chronic diseases that ravage the digestive systems of people.
 Symptoms include chronic, uncontrollable diarrhea, sometimes with blood, fistulas and bowel obstructions, which can be fatal.